segmentio/segment-docs/src/connections/destinations/catalog/google-ads-classic/index.md

 #### Additional iOS Cloud Mode Setup for iOS 14

-With Segment’s release of our latest Analytics-iOS SDK with updates to support iOS 14,  there are two paths for you to take regarding IDFA collection, you need IDFA collection or you do not.
-If you do not need to collect the IDFA it means you have not imported the necessary IDFA closure as a config to the  library nor imported the Ad Tracking Transparency framework from Apple.
-If you do not need to collect IDFA and simply  bump your Analytics-iOS SDK, the `device.adTrackingEnabled`  will be set to false and the  `device.advertisingId` key will be deleted from the context object in your payloads.
+With the release of Segment’s latest Analytics-iOS SDK, which includes support for upcoming iOS 14 tracking changes, you must decide if you _need_ to collect the user's IDFA or not.
+If you do not need to collect IDFA, you can update your Analytics-iOS SDK to the next version, and Segment sets `device.adTrackingEnabled` to `false`, and starts deleting the `device.advertisingId` from the context object in your payloads.
+If you _do_ need to collect the IDFA, you must import the IDFA closure as a config to the library, or import the Ad Tracking Transparency framework from Apple.

-In this scenario where the `device.advertisingId` key is removed from the payload, the  outbound request to Google Adwords (which maps IDFA to `rdid`), will return a 4xx error.
-To mitigate these errors the following has been introduced:

-1. Segment introduced new setting destination setting “Fallback to Zeroed IDFA when advertisingId key not present (Server-Side Only)”
-2. When this setting is enabled and there is no `device.advertisingId` key we will fallback to setting the `rdid` to be zero’d out (ie.  `'00000000-0000-0000-0000-000000000000'`) .
+Google Adwords maps the IDFA to `rdid`, and returns a 4xx error on the outbound request if no `device.advertisingId` key appears in the payload, because it cannot identify the user.

+ To work around this, enable the **Fallback to Zeroed IDFA when advertisingId key not present** destination setting for Google Adwords in the Segment web app.
+When enabled, Segment checks if a `device.advertisingId` exists in the payload, and if none exists, sets the `rdid` to `'00000000-0000-0000-0000-000000000000'`.

-3. To maintain backwards compatibility, if this setting is not enabled and there is no no `device.advertisingId` key Segment will reject the message.
+To maintain backwards compatibility, if you do not enable this setting and no `device.advertisingId` key appears in the payload, Segment rejects the message.

 ### Conversion ID